Lonitch/Lonitch.github.io/README.md

 <!-- margin image with automatic id definition -->
 {%fig `img` `url/to/your/img` `dumb figure caption`%}
 ```
-If you need to add a methematical graph, then please follow the conventions below:
+If you need to add a mathematical graph, then please follow the conventions below:

 ```html
 <!-- fullwidth graph -->